atomicbanana777/Study_AES_Encryption/README.md

 The key is generated using program `GenerateKey.java`

-You can input your own key but it has to be 128 bits, 192 bits or 256 bits.
+You can input your own key but it has to be 128 bits, 192 bits or 256 bits and Base64 encoded.

+Suggest using genKey option for creating new key

 ## To package